Apple iPhone 5 review

 Reviewed by Ken from UK on 17th Jan 2013

 the UI need revolutionary update and build quality could be better, but a fantastic

 Reviewed by Steve from UK on 14th Jan 2013

-so that I'm taking it back to my provider and will go back
+so that I'm taking it back to my provider and will go back to Blackberry.
+A

 Reviewed by SKT from UAE on 23rd Dec 2012